Sustainable forest resource use in the Cardamom mountains in Cambodia

 Context and challenges

-Over the past 30 years, forest ecosystems have been degraded at an unprecedented rate.
+Over the past 30 years, forest ecosystems have been degraded at an unprecedented rate in Cambodia.
 Wood from the natural forest supplies growing demand for both the country’s households and industries for energy and timber.
 Illegal logging in natural forests and protected areas also contributes to deforestation and landscape degradation, without providing income or acceptable working conditions for local communities.

 The Cardamom Mountains are one of South-East Asia’s largest remaining rainforests and is essential to the lives of millions of Cambodians.
 The «buffer zones» at the foot of the mountain range, found in the provinces of Kampong Chhnang and Pursat, play a key role in providing natural protection against forest degradation and climate risks.

-Communities in this region are leading the fight against deforestation through community forests and community protected areas.
-However, they often lack the finance and technical expertise to manage and maintain forests.
+Communities in this region are leading the fight against deforestation and forest degradation through community forests and community protected areas.
+However, they often lack the finance and technical expertise to manage forests and restore degraded lands.

-Established in Cambodia since 1994, Geres supports the development of a sustainable, legal and profitable wood energy sector and the reduction of wood fuel consumption.
+Established in Cambodia since 1994, Geres supports the development of a sustainable, legal and profitable woodfuels value chains and the reduction of wood fuel consumption.

-The engine of the business concept consists in a digital-based logistics and sales platform, which borrows its core business model from other digitalized companies like Uber and Amazon Marketplace.
-Building on this experience, since September 2019 Geres has implemented the Kjuongo project to test, validate and scale up this business model.
-Funded by the Nordic Climate Facility (NCF) and in collaboration with the UNEP DTU Partnership (DPU) and the local social enterprise Khmer Green Charcoal (KGC), the “Kjuongo project” has the following objectives:
+The engine of the business concept has consisted in a digital-based logistics and sales platform, which borrows its core business model from other digitalized companies like Uber and Amazon Marketplace.
+Building on this experience, since September 2019 Geres and its partners has implemented the Kjuongo/CEMAATERRII project to test, validate and scale up this business model.

 Technical partners